1988–89 in English football: Diary of the season

 29 October 1988 – Mark Lawrenson is sacked as Oxford United manager after a dispute with the club's board over the sale of Dean Saunders.
 His assistant Brian Horton, the former Hull City manager, is appointed as his successor.
-First Division leaders Norwich draw 1–1 at home to Southampton, while Arsenal climb into second place with a 2–0 home win over Coventry.
-Liverpool get back on track with a 2–0 win at West Ham.
-The biggest action in the Second Division comes in the shape of a seven-goal thriller at the Manor Ground, where Bradford beat Oxford 4–3.
+First Division leaders Norwich City draw 1–1 at home to Southampton, while Arsenal climb into second place with a 2–0 home win over Coventry City.
+Liverpool get back on track with a 2–0 win at West Ham United.
+In the Second Division, there is a seven-goal thriller at the Manor Ground, where Bradford City beat Oxford United 4–3.

 30 October 1988 – Everton and Manchester United draw 1–1 in a First Division encounter at Goodison Park.
 Both teams were among the pre-season title favourites but have so far been disappointing in the league, with Everton 14th and United 10th.
-Tottenham, another team widely expected to challenge for the title this season, are currently second from bottom.
-In contrast, a Norwich side which battled against relegation last season are top of the league and Millwall are third in their first season as a First Division club.
+Tottenham Hotspur, another team widely expected to challenge for the title this season, are currently second from bottom.

 31 October 1988 – Norwich City are back at the top of the First Division table at the end of the month, now with a six-point lead over nearest rivals Arsenal, who have a game in hand, while Millwall are still third.
 The bottom three places are occupied by Newcastle United, Tottenham Hotspur and West Ham United.
 Middlesbrough, who two seasons ago were in the Third Division and threatened with closure due to financial problems, finish the month in a creditable seventh place.
 Watford lead the Second Division by five points over Blackburn Rovers.
 The playoff zone is occupied by West Bromwich Albion, Portsmouth, Chelsea and Manchester City.
 Leeds United continue to struggle, only being out of the relegation zone on goal difference.

 1 November 1988 – Out-of-favour Manchester United striker Peter Davenport becomes Middlesbrough's record signing in a £750,000 deal.
 Former Tottenham Hotspur manager Keith Burkinshaw takes over as manager of Third Division strugglers Gillingham.

-5 November 1988 – In the Second Division, Chelsea win at league-leaders Watford through goals from Gordon Durie and Kerry Dixon, Tommy Tynan fires four for Plymouth Argyle against Blackburn Rovers, and John Sheridan scores the only goal as Leeds United pick up an away win at Ipswich Town.
-Norwich continue to head the First Division title race with a 2–0 win over Wimbledon at Plough Lane.
+5 November 1988 – In the Second Division, Chelsea win at league leaders Watford through goals from Gordon Durie and Kerry Dixon, Tommy Tynan fires four for Plymouth Argyle against Blackburn Rovers, and John Sheridan scores the only goal as Leeds United pick up an away win at Ipswich Town.
+Norwich City continue to head the First Division title race with a 2–0 win over Wimbledon at Plough Lane.
 Millwall go second with a 3–1 home win over Luton.
-Tottenham are bottom after a 3–1 home defeat to Derby, which sees the East Midlanders bounce from 13th to sixth in the table.
+Tottenham Hotspur are bottom after a 3–1 home defeat to Derby County, which sees the East Midlanders bounce from 13th to sixth in the table.
 Manchester United's frustrating form continues when they are held to a 1–1 draw at home to Aston Villa, meaning that they have now drawn five out of 10 First Division games this season.